 Configure Connection with Analytics Extensions

-Tableau supports a set of functions that your users can use to pass expressions to analytics extensions for integration with R and Python.
+Tableau supports a set of functions that your users can use to pass expressions to analytics extensions for integration with R, Python, and Einstein Discovery.
 Previously, this feature was referred to "external services."
 Beginning in version 2020.1, this functionality is referred to as analytics extensions.

 This topic describes how to configure sites on Tableau Server with analytics extensions.